-The Syndicate has a further GBP 35m shock loss facility agreement with AXIS Specialty Limited.
-The purpose of this facility is to fund large losses as required.
-In February 2017 USD 20.1m was drawn down and in March 2017 USD 16.3m was repaid.
-The total value of the outstanding loan as at 31 December 2017 is USD 3.8m (2016: Nil).

-All loans drawn and outstanding under the facilities are repayable on demand.
-Interest accrues daily and is payable annually in arrears, interest payable as at 31 December 2017 was USD Nil (2016: USD 0.3m).
+At 31 December 2018, the Syndicate had a USD 85m flexible facility agreement with AXIS Specialty UK Holdings Limited for its working capital requirements.
+The total value of the outstanding loan as at 31 December 2018 is USD 24.5m (2017: USD 16.6m).
+All loans drawn and outstanding under the facility are repayable on demand.
+Interest accrues daily and is payable annually in arrears, interest payable as at 31 December 2018 was USD NIL (2017: USD NIL).

-16. RISK MANAGEMENT
+17. RISK MANAGEMENT